You-Gao/Blog/_work/2024-10-09-performing-archives.md

 # NOAA Climate Data Records

-For my paper, I want to explore the archive of climate data and excavate its other names through film performances.
+I want to explore the archive of climate data and excavate its other names through film performances.
 I say excavate because performance allows you to reveal the different names of an archive by providing different vantage points.
 Depending on how you look at a climate collection, the material data can conceive a plurality of archives.
 An ecological economist could see it as an archive of market failures, an environmental scientist could see it as an archive of the earth's climate, or a tin-foilist could see it as an archive of state lies.
 By theorizing about archives that way, I argue that performance then is a form of pedagogy.
 The performance gives the performer's viewpoint of the archive, which is achieved through the materiality and how it invokes the memories of the archive.
 In my case, the film allows me to intervene in the archive's conception as historical climate data and modify its name to become an archive of the world's most pressing problem.
 Given a time where the public sees data through a very static and empirical lens, it is important to show that climate data is not simply the measurement with precision sensors but also deeply implicated in the political, the social, and the economic.

 ## Performing Archives